M4700F/iutCTF2024/Bird's Eye.md

 ![](Images/Pasted%20image%2020240430212922.png)

 The tallest building is the `Legg Mason Building` which is 160.934 meter tall.
-If you see carefully in the `city.png`, you will see this building.
+If you see carefully in the `city.png`, you will see a building named `Legg Mason` building.

 ![](Images/Untitled%20design.png)